jimasp/linux-file-paths-quick-reference/linux-file-paths.md

 Filesystem Hierarchy Standard - modified (reduced) into markdown tables for quick reference.
 For a complete "Purpose" breakdown see the [standard](https://refspecs.linuxfoundation.org/FHS_3.0/index.html).

+## Definitions
+- "Shareable" files are those that can be stored on one host and used on others.
+- "Unshareable" files are those that are not shareable.
+For example, the files in user home directories are shareable whereas device lock files are not.
+- "Static" files include binaries, libraries, documentation files and other files that do not change without system administrator intervention.
+- "Variable" files are files that are not static.

 ## Top-level directories summary

 | Directory | Purpose |